-The IUBMB has not provided a direct rationale for why carboxyl proteinase has been split and renamed into twelve separate enzyme categories.
+The IUBMB did not provide a direct rationale for why carboxyl proteinase has been split and renamed into twelve separate enzyme categories.
 However, it is likely that the IUBMB has removed the carboxyl proteinase enzyme category so that there is no longer any reference to 'proteinase'.
 IUBMB revised the general principles for naming enzymes in 1992 (IUBMB, 1992), and some of these principles conflict with the name 'carboxyl proteinase':

-- 1. Names purporting to be the names of enzymes, especially those ending in -ase, should only be used for single enzymes (single catalytic entities), and should not be used for more than one enzyme (carboxyl proteinase was one such name that applied to a group of enzymes). - 2.
+- 1. Names purporting to be the names of enzymes, especially those ending in '-ase', should only be used for single enzymes (single catalytic entities), and should not be used for more than one enzyme (carboxyl proteinase was one such name that applied to a group of enzymes). - 2.
 Enzymes are to be principally classified according to the reaction that they catalyse.
 The IUBMB acknowledged that this principle was difficult to apply to enzymes that begin with the number 3.4, which have now been named as 'peptidases' to reflect their catalytic activity.
-The difficulty lies with the historical use of 'peptidases' as a category name for only some of the 3.4 enzymes (3.4.11-19), with 'proteinase' used for other 3.4 enzymes (3.4.21-99).
+The difficulty lies with the historical use of 'peptidase' as a category name for only some of the 3.4 enzymes (3.4.11-19), with 'proteinase' used for other 3.4 enzymes (3.4.21-99).
 To resolve this problem, the IUBMB decided that both 3.4.11-19 and 3.4.21-99 enzyme subcategory groups would be referred to as peptidases by using the names 'exopeptidases' and 'endopeptidases' respectively, and that 'proteinase' would no longer be used.

 Although the name 'carboxyl proteinase' is no longer used, it is unclear to FSANZ why the enzymes in this category were split into twelve smaller groups.
-However, the likely reason is that the split was made to ensure that the enzymes were named to better reflect their microbiological source.
+However, the likely reason is that the enzymes names better reflect their microbiological source.